 Website and Social Media Growth

 Facebook, Twitter and LinkedIn presence increased and linked to website and divisional newsletters.
 This has allowed better use of advice and intelligence and is helping broaden organisation reach.

-A number of press releases were issued and comments made/interviews given (radio, newspaper and TV) on subjects including CAA Act review, CAA and industry relationships, CAA and Lindsay, electric aircraft and sustainability, impact of Covid on industry, opening the border, preserving the flight training industry, travel bubbles, aviation accidents and aviation safety.
-Articles on New Zealand aviation appeared in Human Resources Magazine, Aviation News and Business View Oceania.
+A number of comments made/interviews given (radio, newspaper and TV) on subjects including UAV safety, helicopter safety, coroners reports, aviation in a more sustainable world, CAA rules development, impact of Covid on industry, opening the border, aviation accidents and aviation safety.
+Articles on New Zealand aviation appeared in Kiwiflyer and on pilot training in AFM.aero.

 Divisional newsletters - very specific circulation but 65%+ opening.

 Website and newsletters reformatted for easier access by mobile devices.